aknierim/ml_project/README.md

 to unpack the data to the data directory.
 The directories are created automatically.

 #### Training
+Config files for both the training and the hyperparameter optimization are provided in the `configs` directory and are loaded per default when calling any of the following CLI tools.
 - The training of ROLF can be started using
 ```
 $ rolf-train